MyNameIsTakenOMG/dentaBook/README.md

 ## issues

 - ~~avoid a client making multiple appointments.~~ ✅ **Solution:** checking if there's an `upcoming` appointment for the specific client.
-- CSRF/XSS protection for Lambda functions
-- ~~consider applying some limits on how frequently or how many times a client can modify the appointment~~ ✅ **Solution:** adding `num_modify` to each appointment item
+- ~~consider applying some limits on how many times a client can modify the appointment and cancellation rules~~ ✅ **Solution:** adding `num_modify` to each appointment item, for cancellation, ask clients to make phone calls.

+## Security concerns
+- CSRF attacks
+- XSS attacks
+- User inputs validations (sanitize user inputs at both client-side & server-side)
+- Prevent spamming & bot attacks : ✅ **Solution:** using reCAPTCHA for booking page and authenticatorModal page(if possible)
+- API protection

 ## Database Design (DynamoDB)
 ### Entities